threenine/Threenine.Data/docs/readonly-repository.md

 Use the SingleOrDefault method to get a single matching entity if one exists.

  SingleOrDefault returns the default value for the entity, returning a single matching element, or the default value if no element is found.

+#### GetList

+Get list returns a paginated list of the items by default.